Samoa flying fox

 The Samoa flying fox or Samoan flying fox (Pteropus samoensis) is a species of flying fox in the family Pteropodidae.
 It is found in American Samoa, Fiji, and Samoa (where it is known as pe'a and pe'a vao).
 Its natural habitat is subtropical or tropical dry forests.

 Description

 The Samoan flying fox is a medium-sized bat weighing about 450 g with a wingspan of about 0.86 m.
-It has a fox-like face with a pointed muzzle, a brown body and wings and the fur on its head and shoulders is blond or silvery-grey.
+It has a fox-like face with a pointed muzzle, a brown body and wings; the fur on its head and shoulders is blond or silvery-grey.

 Distribution and habitat

 The Samoan flying fox is native to Fiji, Samoa and American Samoa.
 Its habitat is primary or secondary moist forest, plantations, agroforest and the vicinity of villages.
 Unlike most flying foxes, this species roosts alone or in small family groups.

 Biology

 This bat is mostly diurnal, making foraging expeditions in early mornings and late afternoons.
 The diet consists mainly of fruit but leaves, flowers and nectar are also eaten.
 This bat is believed to be monogamous and males defend a territory of about 3 km2.
 A single offspring is born each year, usually in May or June.
 The juveniles begin to fly when they are about half the size of the adults, but may remain dependent on their mothers until three-quarters of her size.